 Masonry-block ladder wire

-Ladder wire is used for constructing masonry block walls.
+Use ladder wire for constructing masonry block walls.
 Lay the wire in the mortar joint between horizontal courses of block.

 Ladder wire is usually 9-gauge structural wire that conforms to ASTM A82.
 This wire has a tensile strength of 80,000 psi.
 Rebar has a tensile strength of only 60,000 psi.